mmmorris1975/aws-runas/README.md

 ## Usage
     NAME:
-    aws-runas-v3 - Create an environment for interacting with the AWS API using an assumed role
+    aws-runas - Create an environment for interacting with the AWS API using an assumed role

     USAGE:
-    aws-runas-v3 [global options] [subcommand] profile [arguments...]
+    aws-runas [global options] [subcommand] profile [arguments...]

     VERSION:
-    3.0-alpha
+    3.0-beta

     COMMANDS:
     list, ls              Shows IAM roles or MFA device configuration